The Jets could use a rusher to go next to Leonard Williams. Here's a player who could be a quarterback hunter off the edge.

 Click links to see the Packers' picks across all rounds:

-In 2017, Wilkins made 60 tackles with 8.5 for a loss and four sacks.
-He was disruptive at the point of attack, showing the speed to create havoc behind the line of scrimmage.
-Wilkins is a great athlete for his size and has the versatility to play a variety of techniques.
+Wilkins is disruptive at the point of attack, showing the speed to create havoc behind the line of scrimmage.
+He is a great athlete for his size and has the versatility to play a variety of techniques.
 His speed and athleticism make him a fit for three-technique in a 4-3.
 He could also fit as a 3-4 defensive end and even play some nose tackle.
 The 6-foot-4, 310-pounder possesses a nice skill set with upside.

 Wilkins played well for Clemson in 2016 as part of a tough defensive line that controlled the point of attack.
 The sophomore had 48 tackles with 13 tackles for a loss, 3.5 sacks and 10 passes batted on the year.
 Because of injuries, Wilkins played a lot of defensive end.
 He showed nice athleticism and versatility, but is at his best on the inside, using his mismatch speed against guards.
 Wilkins made 33 tackles and two sacks as a freshman in 2015.